hg-pyun/axios-logger/README.md

 instance.interceptors.response.use(AxiosLogger.responseLogger, AxiosLogger.errorLogger);
 ```

-If you want to use your own error interceptor, you can compose(mixin) with logger.
+Also if you want to use your own interceptor, you can compose(mixin) with `errorLogger`.

 ```javascript
 instance.interceptors.response.use(AxiosLogger.requestLogger, (err) =>{